mnot/I-D/safe-hint/draft.md

 being set.

-Simply put, it is a statement by (or on behalf of) the end user to the effect "you have a 'safe' setting that you offer to users.
-This user is hereby opting into that, according to your definition of the term."
+Simply put, it is a statement by (or on behalf of) the end user to the effect "If your site has a 'safe' setting, this user is hereby opting into that, according to your definition of the term."

 ## Notational Conventions